• Skip to main content

 Beginner Rigid Heddle Weaving Course Special Offer…

-Would you like a free Rigid Heddle Weaving Setup printable checklist to help you move through these steps?
+Would you like a free Rigid Heddle Warping Setup printable checklist to help you move through these steps?
 You can download, print and then check off the boxes as you go, ensuring that nothing is missed.

 Yes please, I would love a FREE CHECKLIST!